-MEMORANDUM OF UNDERSTANDING Benefits Plan Changes
+MEMORANDUM OF UNDERSTANDING Benefits Review

 The parties agree to conduct a joint review of benefit plans for the purpose of determining efficiencies and opportunities for plan modifications or adaptations.
-Upon completion of the joint review, recommendations will made to the bargaining Principals for agreement.

-The Joint Committee will include a suitable number of employee representatives who shall be appointed by the Union.
+The Committee will include a suitable number of employee representatives who shall be appointed by the Union.
 Leave will be granted to attend pursuant to Article 3.4(a)(2) - Time off for Union Business.